 If you can check the B-22A box that the debts are not primarily consumer debts, you get to skip the rest of the miserable form.

 Let’s revisit the statute: §707(b)(1) starts out providing that the court may dismiss a case “filed by an individual debtor…whose debts are primarily consumer debts…” That’s the foundation for the means test and B-22.

 If the debts are not “primarily consumer” debts, then your client’s case can’t be dismissed under this section.
 Pretty strong hand, right?

 The Code defines consumer debt as “debt incurred by an individual primarily for personal, family, or household purposes”.
 Section 101(8).

 For me, it’s easiest to list the things that aren’t consumer debts

 - Business debts

 - Debts in general incurred with a profit motive

 There are two theories operating here as to why a debt isn’t a consumer debt.
 One is found in the tax debt cases, holding that one doesn’t decide to incur a tax, it’s imposed upon you.
 Therefore, it isn’t a choice.

-[Remember that the means test is a penalty to be inflicted only on the consumer who makes bad choices.
+[Remember that the means test is a penalty to be inflicted only on the consumer who makes bad choices or suffers bad results.
 Somehow, those who fail in business or choose not to pay taxes aren’t subject to the means test indignity.
 But there, there, my ire is showing.]